Mr Cook is the Year 4 class teacher, with teaching assistants, Mrs Cresswell, who both works part time, and Mrs Troop who supports the class all week.

 Expectations in Year 4

-Year 4 PE is on a Tuesday afternoon (outdoor) and Wednesday afternoon (swimming).
-The children have been put into 2 groups for swimming, group A and group B.
+Year 4 PE is on a Wednesday afternoon (outdoor) and Friday afternoon (indoor).
+The children have been put into 2 groups for

 Please ensure that children have the correct equipment for P.E (Shorts/ T-shirt/ Trainers/ Joggers and Jumpers for cold weather) and for swimming, trunks for boys (no baggy shorts), 1 piece suit for girls (no bikinis) and a towel.

-In Year 4, homework will given out on Friday and is to be returned by the following Friday.
-The homework will be either maths, spellings or English and will be a consolidation of what we are learning in class.
+In Year 4, homework will given out on Thursday and is to be returned by the following Tuesday.
+The homework will be either Maths or English and will be a consolidation of what we are learning in class.
+Weekly spelling will also be sent home on a Monday for pupils to learn throughout the week.
 Please support your child with their homework, if you have any questions, please come and see us.

 What's coming up in this term